Migrant workers and discrimination

 In concluding its judgment, the Supreme Court acknowledged that the law at present may be insufficient in the options available to it.
 The Supreme Court acknowledged that the appellants were subject to “grievous harms” but that the present law was simply unable to redress all of the harms suffered.
 The Supreme Court suggested that it may be appropriate for parliament to consider amendments to the existing law, particularly extending the tribunal powers to compensate migrant workers under the Modern Slavery Act 2015.
 Although it is unlikely that that this matter will be given any further consideration in the immediate future, it is a developing area of law that employers should remain aware of.

-For more information on any of the issues raised in this article or on discrimination matters or employment law in general, please contact Michael Tait by emailing email@example.com or calling 0131 344 0227.
+For more information on any of the issues raised in this article or on discrimination matters or employment law in general, please contact Michael Tait in our Leeds Employment team by emailing firstname.lastname@example.org or calling 0131 344 0227.

 Posted on Aug 16th, 2016 by Lyons Davidson